Written by the BaziGrid Team · Last reviewed: April 2026

 Structural friction

-Yang Water (壬) — The Visionary
+Yang Water (壬) — The Strategist

 Yang Water operates like the ocean: wide-ranging, powerful, and capable of seeing patterns others miss long before they become visible.
-The Visionary thinks at a scale that can feel impractical to others but is often vindicated by time.
+The Strategist thinks at a scale that can feel impractical to others but is often vindicated by time.

 Natural operating environment